pachyderm/pachyderm/doc/auth/saml.md

 ```

 ## Logging In
 Currently Pachyderm only supports IdP-initiated authentication.
-Configure
+To proceed,
-an Okta app to point to the Pachyderm ACS
+configure your Okta app to point to the Pachyderm ACS
 (`http://localhost:30654/saml/acs` if using `pachctl port-forward`), then
-sign in via the new Okta app
+sign in via the new Okta app in your Okta dashboard.

+After clicking on the test Okta app, your browser will do a SAML authentication
+handshake with your pachyderm cluster, and you will arrive at your Pachyderm
-This should allow you to log in at the Pachyderm dash.
-To log in with the
+dashboard fully authenticated.
+To log in with the Pachyderm CLI, get a One-Time
-Pachyderm CLI, get a One-Time Password from the Pachyderm dash, and then
+Password from the Pachyderm dash, and then run `pachctl auth login
-run `pachctl auth login --code=<one-time password>` in your terminal.
+--code=<one-time password>` in your terminal.

 ### Groups
 If your SAML ID provider supports setting group attributes, you can use groups to manage access in Pachyderm with the `"group_attribute"` in the IDProvider field of the auth config: